Categories: Ethics and laws; Commerce and business

 being prosecuted

-However, a much different story comes when large corporations get involved....
+for making a profit.
+However, a much different story comes when large corporations get involved.

-companies that carte blanched their way to riches,
+that carte blanched their way to riches.

-They were given unbridled authority to write their own paycheck.
+They were given unbridled authority to write their own paycheck

-They profited 1,000,000x more than the $12/gallon "criminal" gas sellers
+profiting 1,000,000x more than the $12/gallon "criminal" gas sellers

 yet were hailed as heroes.